Home » Water Filtration » RO Filtration » WHAT IS DESALINATION & HOW DOES IT WORK?

 What Is Desalination?

-Desalination is the process that occurs to remove salt from salt water, making it drinkable for humans.
-96.5% of the earth’s water is salty, making it impossible for humans or most animals to drink.
+Desalination is a process that removes salt from salt water, making it drinkable for humans.
+This process is vital for getting drinking water on a large scale—96.5% of the earth’s water is salty, which means that most water on earth can’t be drunk by humans.

 While access to the existing fresh water is an issue, the more significant problem is what humans will do if we ever run out.
-This fear is where desalination comes in as a potential solution.
+Desalination may be the only solution.

-There is nearly unlimited water in the ocean – and although it costs money, desalination might be the future of a planet with dwindling fresh water resources.
+There is nearly unlimited water in the ocean—and although it’s currently very expensive, desalination might be the future of a planet with dwindling freshwater resources.

 How Does Desalination Work?

-Solar desalination is nature’s way of taking salt away from water.
+Solar desalination is nature’s way of removing salt from water.
 This process naturally occurs in the rain cycle, when the sun’s heat pulls water from oceans and lakes into clouds for rain.
-The salt gets left behind, and natural rain is fresh water.
+The salt is left behind, and freshwater is produced as rain water.

-Of course, the process doesn’t only happen in nature–scientists have successfully copied it for massive desalination plants worldwide.
-What started as simple, sun-powered bubbles have become huge plants dedicated to creating clean water out of salty.
+Of course, the process doesn’t only occur in nature.
+Scientists have successfully replicated it in massive desalination plants worldwide.
+What started as simple, sun-powered bubbles have become huge plants dedicated to creating clean water out of salty water.

-Desalination has existed for thousands of years.
+Humans have been desalinating water for thousands of years.
 Many ancient civilizations used solar desalination to procure fresh drinking water while sailing on the ocean.
-The process hasn’t changed too much–just the size and capacity of the mechanisms used for desalination.
+The process hasn’t changed too much—but what has changed are the size and capacity of the methods used for desalination.

 There are two main methods for desalination: solar desalination and reverse osmosis desalination.
-While solar desalination depends on the power of the sun and the position of the water, reverse osmosis forces salt water through a filter membrane to produce fresh water.
+While solar desalination depends on the power of the sun, reverse osmosis forces salt water through a filter membrane to produce fresh water.

-Solar desalination is the most common method and copies the natural rain cycle.
-Scientists can separate the salt molecules from the water by heating and evaporating salt water and creating clean water.
+Solar desalination is the most common method and replicates the natural rain cycle.
+Scientists can separate the salt molecules from the water by heating and evaporating salt water to create clean water.

-Usually, solar desalination gets completed with flash-evaporation.
-A flash of heat is applied to the water, and it turns to gas, leaving most of the salt behind.
+Usually, a process called flash evaporation is used at the end of the desalination cycle.
+This is where a flash of heat is applied to the water, turning it into gas, and leaving most of the salt behind.
 The gas is then trapped in a new container and allowed to cool down.

-This process must repeat a few times to desalinate the water thoroughly.
+This process must be repeated a few times to desalinate the water thoroughly.
 Otherwise, small salt molecules will remain, and the water will not be drinkable.
-Flash evaporation is similar to vapor compression, which also takes the gasses to a different container to separate the steam from salt.
+Flash evaporation is similar to vapor compression, which also moves the gasses to a different container to separate the steam from salt.

 Each of these methods releases the salt from the water and makes it potable.
-However, neither of them is inexpensive.
-The growing need for water is at odds with the massive amounts of money and energy necessary to run a desalination plant.
+However, desalination at scale is still very, very expensive and energy-intensive.
+Unfortunately, the growing need for water is at odds with the massive amounts of money and energy necessary to run a desalination plant.

-Osmosis is a naturally occurring process and has been studied extensively in science.
-However, reverse osmosis (RO) is a human occurrence when a single liquid is forced through a membrane to separate the heavier particles from the lighter ones.
+Osmosis is a naturally occurring process that has been studied extensively in science.
+However, reverse osmosis (RO) is a human invention that involves forcing a liquid through a membrane to separate the heavier particles from the lighter ones.

-For this to happen, pressure needs to be applied to counteract the osmotic pressure.
-The process removes chemical and biological species from the salt water, such as minerals and bacteria.
+The process removes chemical and biological contaminants from water, such as minerals and bacteria.

-Once the process is complete, the salt and water are effectively separated.
+Once the process is complete, the salt is effectively separated from the water.

 How Efficient Is Reverse Osmosis in Desalination?